 Please refer to the House Officers Associationweb site to find updated information on wages, savings plan, call schedule, child care leave, FLEX benefits, health insurance.

 Up to $1,500 may be available to PGY-4's to attend the American Academy of Physical Medicine and Rehabilitation annual conference.

-PM&R House Officers are permitted to engage in extracurricular medical practice that is not part of their training program.
+PM&R House Officers are permitted to engage in extracurricular medical practice that is not part of their training program, only if they have a permanent medical license, with permission from the Program Director, and only if the total hours worked per week (residency commitments and moonlighting) does not exceed 80 hours per week.
 The Department has a specific policy regarding this activity; the policy can be seen upon request.